evanbowman/BPCore-Engine/README.md

 ```

 * `enthb(entity, x_origin, y_origin, width, height)`
 Set a hitbox for an entity.
-Hitboxes will be anchored to the center of an entity, after adding x_origin and y_origin.
+Hitboxes will be anchored to the center of an entity, after subtracting x_origin and y_origin.
 Hitbox width and height may not exceed 255.
 But the gba screen is only 240x160, so hopefully this won't be a problem :) Returns the input entity.
-By default, an entity will use a 16x16 hitbox, where the hitbox anchor is at 8,8 (the center of the 16x16 hitbox), to match the engine's sprite size.
+By default, an entity will use a 16x16 hitbox, where the hitbox anchor is at 0,0 (the center of the 16x16 hitbox), to match the engine's sprite size.

 * `entslots(entity, count)`
 Allocates `count` slots for entity data members.
 You may store integer values in an entity's slot array.